jlaundre/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+layout: default
+title: ARC Test
 ---

 **This is a subtitle**